akshaypatil1/rich-html-editor/README.md

 - 🔒 **Security** - URL sanitization to prevent XSS attacks
 - 📦 **Small Bundle** - ~13KB minified (ESM format)

+## Changelog

+See the full changelog in [CHANGELOG.md](CHANGELOG.md).
+Recent fixes and UX improvements are documented under the Unreleased section.

 ## Installation

 ### From npm (once published)